 Dothan, Alabama Industrial Accident Worker Injury Attorney

-Over 5,000 people die each year in workplace accidents across the U.S., and millions more suffer nonfatal injuries and illnesses that force them to stop working completely, miss several days from work, or change jobs.
+Despite workplace safety measures, over 5,000 people die each year in workplace accidents across the U.S., and millions more suffer nonfatal injuries and illnesses that force them to stop working completely, miss several days from work, or change jobs.

 In Alabama alone, nearly 100 people died in work-related accidents in a single recent year.
-A large majority of these serious injuries and deaths were caused by industrial accidents at places like construction sites, drilling rigs, factories, manufacturing facilities, oil refineries, and warehouses.
+A large majority of these serious injuries and wrongful deaths were caused by industrial accidents at places like construction sites, drilling rigs, factories, manufacturing facilities, oil refineries, and warehouses.

 If you have been injured or a loved one was killed in an Alabama industrial accident, Gartlan Injury Law is here to fight for the full compensation you deserve.
 We understand how devastating these types of accidents are for workers and their families, as well as the long-term financial impacts they cause.
 This is why we are committed to providing victims of industrial accidents with the qualified legal services they need to stand up for their legal rights and seek maximum compensation.